Burlesque (soundtrack): Commercial performance

 On the US Billboard 200, Burlesque debuted and peaked at number eighteen during the week of November 28, 2010, selling 63,000 copies in its first week.
 It was certified Gold by the Recording Industry Association of America, having sold 779,000 copies in the US as of September 2014.
-On the Australian ARIA Albums Chart, the soundtrack peaked at number two and is her second highest-charting album after Back to Basics (2006).
+On the Australian ARIA Albums Chart, the soundtrack peaked at number two and is Aguilera's second highest-charting album after Back to Basics (2006).
 It was certified Platinum by the Australian Recording Industry Association in 2015 for selling over 70,000 copies.
+In New Zealand, it peaked at number five on the Official New Zealand Music Chart in January 2011 and was certified Platinum in 2022.
 Burlesque peaked at number 16 on the Canadian Albums Chart and was certified gold by the Music Canada for shipments of 40,000 units in the region.
-The soundtrack also gained commercial success on several record charts: peaking at number five in Austria and New Zealand, and number eight in Switzerland.
+The soundtrack also gained commercial success on several record charts: peaking at number five in Austria, number seven in Venezuela, and number eight in Switzerland.
+In Japan, it peaked at number two of the Western Albums chart compiled by Oricon.
+Burlesque also reached number one of the Taiwanese Albums Chart, as reported by Five Music in January 2011.

 Track listing

 All songs performed by Christina Aguilera except where noted.